build-on-aws/content/concepts/sustainability-for-beginners/index.md

 - **Scope 1**: refers to direct emissions from the activities of an organization or under its control.
 For example, fuel combustion by data center backup generators.
 - **Scope 2**: refers to Indirect emissions from the generation of purchased electricity, steam, and heating/cooling consumed by the company.
 - **Scope 3** – refers to indirect GHG emissions resulting from company’s activities, but occur outside the company’s direct control or ownership in the upstream and downstream supply chains (including suppliers and customers) of reporting company.
 Measuring these emissions requires collecting data from a wide range of external sources, like raw material suppliers, transportation providers, and other third parties.
+Checkout [Sustainability solutions in AWS Marketplace](https://aws.amazon.com/marketplace/solutions/sustainability) for more details.

 From an AWS customer perspective, emissions from your workloads running on AWS are accounted for as indirect emissions, and part of your Scope 3 emissions.
 To learn more about Greenhouse Gas Protocol, visit [here](https://ghgprotocol.org/).
 <br><br>